Our culture of joy, support and excellence frames a learning environment that promotes imagination, exploration, growth and achievement.

 The average number of years in education for the St. Mary’s staff is 14.3 years.
 The average number of years of service at St. Mary’s is 11.

 St. Mary’s has the service of a part-time counselor with a Master’s Degree in School Counseling, as well as, an Educational Specialist Degree in Counseling.
-St. Mary’s School also has the services of a certified part-time special education teacher.
+St. Mary’s School also has the services of a certified full-time special education teacher.
 Along with these services, our Pastor and Associate Pastor are good sources of spiritual and emotional comfort to students.
 They are available to students and faculty upon request.

 St. Mary’s has two religion teachers that receive their catechetical training and certification through the Diocese of Knoxville.
 The curriculum includes specific areas of study and number of hours necessary to certify as a Provisional Catechist, Catechist, Advanced Catechist or Professional Catechist.
 After initial certification is obtained, continuous education is required to maintain, or advance certification during each two-year period.
 Of St. Mary’s two religion teachers, one is an Advanced Catechist and the other is a Professional Catechist.